Trust within Society

 Uniqueness

-• Trust directs attention away from its object
+- Trust directs attention away from the apparent target.

-The other six elements of willingness operate on something specific, while trust is the medium within which they must function.
+The other six elements of willingness operate on a more specific, and at least partly knowable and controllable object. appears to be the medium within which they must function.

-Trust is a relational stance of suspended vigilance, and it resists articulation—the moment you say to yourself "I trust he won't harm me," or "I can trust him to care for me", you have summoned the suspicion.
+Trust is a relational stance of suspended vigilance, and it resists articulation—the moment you say to yourself "I trust he won't harm me," or "I can trust him to care for me", you have summoned the suspicion and lost the object.
 So trust is tacit and deep.
-It is not merely pure and unstated, but gets polluted by being stated.
+It is naturally pure and unstated, and gets polluted by being brought to mind.

 Societal Trust

-Trust pervades society and lubricates interactions with strangers, corporations and governmental bodies.
+Trust pervades a well-functioning society, lubricating interactions with strangers, corporations and governmental bodies.

-This societal trust or stranger-trust, the generalised application and experience of trust in everyday life, is not a thin scaled-down version of genuine inter-personal trust.
-It is rather the purest form of L7-trust because strangers and institutions are where much or most is unknown and there no active rationale for trust.
+This societal trust or stranger-trust, the generalized application and experience of trust in everyday life, is not a scaled-down or limited version of genuine inter-personal trust.
+It is rather the purest form of L7-trust because strangers and institutions are where much or most is unknown and there is little rationale for trusting.

-In close relations, trust is buttressed and commonly brought to consciousness because it exists within a serious involvement (PH7K).
-This allows it to get developed by reflection on experience-L6P, the embrace of participation-L4B and other willingness states.
+In close relations, trust is buttressed and commonly brought to consciousness because it exists within a .
+This allows it to get developed by , the and other willingness states.

-Generalised societal trust is L7 standing alone to deal with a transaction—without any serious involvement with the many actors who may play a part.
+Generalized societal trust is the L7 element standing alone to deal with a transaction and without any serious involvement with the many actors who may play a part.
 That makes it a more fragile form of trust.
-People keep faith with their close circle even through disappointments, but faith in strangers and systems can be easily eroded and lost.
+People keep faith with their close circle even through disappointments, but faith in strangers and systems can be more easily eroded and lost.

 The erosion of trust shows itself as trust being forced to become conscious.
 If the social field stops supplying tacitly what the individual must now muster deliberately, then attention must be focused.

-This focus takes the form of verification, credentials, ratings, reviews, contracts, surveillance and similar.
+This focus takes the form of verification systems, like credentials, ratings, reviews, contracts, surveillance and similar.
 When a society has to make trust explicit by such means, it has already half-lost it.
-Such arrangements resemble managed mistrust rather than the real thing.
+Such arrangements resemble managed mistrust more than supported trust.

-A low-trust society is one in which ordinary interactions often feel like attempting the impossible and require helpings of hope and faith.
+A low-trust society is one in which ordinary interactions often feel like attempting the impossible, and this requires large helpings of hope and faith.

 Erosion of Trust

-Societal trust or stranger-trust relates to a role or category—like a solicitor, a doctor, a co-religionary, a bank, the tax office, a supermarket—more than to the specific individual encountered.
+Societal trust relates to a role or category—like a solicitor, a doctor, a coreligionist, a bank, the tax office, a supermarket—and the specific person encountered is secondary or even irrelevant.

-This trust fails if there are too many examples of disappointed expectations felt as betrayals.
-Such failure develops if there is no effective framework of ethical control or if the institutional framework stops enforcing appropriate conduct.
+This trust fails if there are too many disappointed expectations, which are soon felt as betrayals.
+Such failure develops if there is no framework of ethical control in everyday use or if the institutional framework stops enforcing appropriate conduct.
 Even if you are not betrayed, reports of betrayal are newsworthy.
-The publicity given to failures amplifies their impact and exacerbates the erosion of trust.
+The publicity given to failures amplifies their impact and exacerbates a widespread erosion of trust.

 The weakening of trust in society forces the issue of trust into everyday consciousness.
 Trust can still be buttressed by other forms of willingness—but only by developing serious involvements.
 Such involvement is commonly attempted with those in important life-roles like your doctor, lawyer or accountant.

-Where such involvement fails or is impractical or impossible, society manufactures a substitute of explicit verification: ratings, credentials, background checks, contracts, surveillance and more.
+Where such involvement fails or is impractical or impossible, society manufactures explicit verification substitutes: ratings, credentials, background checks, contracts, reviews, surveillance and more.

 These substitutes do not rebuild trust, they replace it.
-Trust that is not used atrophies.
-Over time, trust is eroded by attempts to protect it.
-As a result, individuals do not activate trust but become distrustful instead, Everyone looks for what protections are available, typically becoming sceptical of them and feeling irritated.
-Mistrust commonly arises simultaneously in the counter-party.
+Trust atrophies if it is not used, so that attempts to protect trust cause its progressive erosion.
+Individuals then do not activate trust and become mistrustful (i.e. unwilling).
+Everyone looks for what protections are available, typically becoming sceptical and feeling irritated for needing them.
+Mistrust commonly arises simultaneously in the counter-party as well.
+It is a vicious circle.

 Descent into destructive and pathological states becomes possible via despair, idealization, and conspiracy ideation.
 Restoration of trust within such a society is difficult.